themysticsavages/cloudbot-discord/readme.md

 #
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
 But you can put it in a public server if you want.
-This bot is in __perpetual beta__, and it supports file and folder management and banning members.
+This bot is officially in a stable release, and it supports file and folder management, banning members, and many other pointless commands.

-You cannot write to files as of now (which sucks), but it will be updated to include this feature soon, however.
+You can write to files now, but only one line and one string, plus you can't use "" (still kinda bad but ok)

 ## Requirements